tokenaussie/Advanced_Solidity/README.md

 ![1st_transaction_1000wei](Images/17.testingtransactionwithnewaddress.jpg)
 We are now going to make 3 transactions to the PupperCoinCrowdsale contract address.
 Each transaction will originate from 3 separate wallet addresses.
-In thise case, the cap and goal is 10000 wei, so 3 separate transactions of 1000, 7000, 2000 wei will be made.
+In this case, the cap and goal is 10000 wei, so 3 separate transactions of 1000, 7000, 2000 wei will be made.
 The green circle shows the 1st wallet address which will be sending 1000 wei to the contract..

 ![metamask_showing_contract](Images/18.2ndwallet_to_crowdsale_contract.jpg)